diveshnailwal/Simon-Says-Game/README.md

-This is a code for Simon Says Game
+This is a code for Simon Says Game.